el1se/5sc26_group7/Experiments/ReadMe.txt

 * ToRemoteLabs1-4 are specific input trajetories with stairs
 * ToRemoteLabs4 was uploaded and tested, rest is smaller and not tested
 * Toremotelabs5 is the input FRF data experiment
+* Tomremotelabs6 is the same as toremoetalbs5 but with more magnitudes for hopefully better esitmations

 Experiment 6:
 [Elise] Valve flow characteristics experiment